Did King Harold die at Hastings?

 The Lord's Prayer in old Anglo-Saxon.
 This is how King Harold would have said it

 The body of Harold had been identified by his mistress, or wife under Danish law, Aeldgyth Swanneck (Edith Swan-Neck).
 Harold had been a patron of Waltham Abbey and after the battle of Hastings the clergy of the Abbey sent her to identify Harold among the dead.
 The women who had carried Harold away put out the story of the wound to the eye and the subsequent mutilation to hide their removal of him.
 This was the story that Edith heard and, being unable to identify bodies that were already turning black and had been so mutilated she took another man’s body back to Waltham to satisfy the priests.
-The body was taken without question, given due reverence and buried at the Church of the Holy Cross.
+Edith stated that she recognized Harold by a mark upon his body.
+Her account was believed by the Abbey without further question.
+Harold was given due reverence and buried at the Church of the Holy Cross in Essex.

 Harold had a younger brother named Gyrth.
 He and the other brother, Leofwine, were said to have been killed at Hastings also but this was disputed by many others including Henry II.
 At the time of the battle Gyrth would have been little more than a boy.
 When he was a man of great age he was presented at the court of Henry.
 He was asked if indeed his brother’s body lay at Waltham.
 He replied “You may have some country-man, but you have not Harold.”
 The chamberlain at Holy Cross, a man named Michael, relates that Gyrth visited the coffin and said, in his presence as well as in the presence of others, “Harold lies not here.”